 A practice match with pink ball would have been helpful, rues Mominul

-Bangladesh captain Mominul Haque on Thursday rued that his team didn't get a practice game to prepare before taking on India in their first-ever Day/Night Test.
-It was only two days before embarking on their tour of India that BCCI president Sourav Ganguly could convince the Bangladesh Cricket Board to play a pink-ball Test, leaving no provision for a warm-up game.
+Bangladesh captain Mominul Haque rued that his team didn't even get a practice game to prepare before taking on the formidable India in the first-ever Day/Night Test between the two teams starting on Friday.
+It was only two days before embarking on their tour to India that BCCI president Sourav Ganguly convinced the Bangladesh Cricket Board to play a 'Pink Ball Test' and there was no provision for a warm-up game.

 "We did not get any opportunity to play a practice match and at that moment (when it was decided) we could not do anything.
 The only way to prepare for us was by preparing mentally.
-But definitely, if you play any Test match with the pink ball, you have to play practice matches," Mominul said on the eve of the Test here.
-The current Bangladesh team has no pink ball experience even at the domestic level and they only had four sessions, including two in Indore, before their first-ever D/N Test.
+But definitely, if you play any Test match with the pink ball, you have to play practice matches," Mominul said on the eve of the Test.
+The current Bangladesh team have no pink ball experience even at the domestic level and they only had four sessions, including two in Indore, before their first ever D/N Test.

-While a handful of Indians have played a pink-ball game at the domestic level, Bangladesh's only experience with the ball was a one-off first-class fixture back in 2013.
+While a handful of Indians have played pink-ball game at the domestic level, Bangladesh's only experience with the pink ball was a one-off first-class fixture back in 2013.
 Incidentally, none of the current team players played that match.
 "It's new for everyone.
-We had a very good preparation we hope we can capitalize on that.
-We will look for the opportunities and we are excited to play the first-ever pink ball Test for the country," the skipper said.
+We had very good preparation we hope we can capitalise on that.
+We will look for the opportunities and we are excited to play the first ever pink ball Test for the country," the skipper said.

-The skipper urged his batsmen to be more careful while facing the pink ball, which is likely to have more lateral movement on a green wicket.
-"It's about being strong mentally and have to be more patient.
-The idea is to play session by session.
-It's about learning from the past."

-Mushfiqur Rahim was the lone half-centurion in Bangladesh innings as they crashed to an innings and 130-run defeat inside three days in Indore.
-"We made some mistakes in the first innings.
-There was no partnership in the top order.
-We did not have a proper shot nd go forward.
-We hope to rectify our mistakes," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)